-Without a husband or a rich father to support her, Florence was forced to live in poverty, making just enough giving piano lessons to survive.
+Without a husband or a rich father to support her, Florence was forced to live in poverty, making just enough by giving piano lessons to survive.

 Then on September 29th of 1909, kidney disease took the life of Florence’s dad.
 And, luckily for Florence, dad had placed her back into his will.
 His estate set up a trust that was split equally between Florence and her mom.
-Florence apparently never divorced Dr. Jenkins, so a clause in the will specifically forbid Dr. Jenkins or any other husband that Florence may marry, from gaining control of the inheritance.
+Florence apparently never divorced Dr. Jenkins, so a clause in the will specifically forbids Dr. Jenkins or any other husband that Florence may marry, from gaining control of the inheritance.
 This meant that the two women were set for life and Florence was on her way to social prominence.

 Florence and her mom then packed up and moved to New York City.
 The real trick back then to making a non-notable like Florence into someone of importance was to become active in women’s clubs and activities.
 And this was something that Florence jumped into wholeheartedly.

-For example, she served as the Director of the Euterpe club, vice president of the National Round Table, Director if the New Yorkers club, historian for the National Opera Club, and many more.
+For example, she served as the Director of the Euterpe Club, vice president of the National Round Table, Director of the New Yorkers club, historian for the National Opera Club, and many more.
 In other words, her social calendar was filled to capacity.
 In 1917, Florence made the bold move to start her own club, which had over 400 members at its peak.
 It was named the Verdi Club after the great Italian opera composer Giuseppe Verdi.

 Of course, a woman of wealth and prominence needs a handsome gentleman by her side at all of these outings.
-Florence found her knight in shining armor in a British born Shakespearian actor named St. Clair Bayfield, who was seven years her junior.
+Florence found her knight in shining armor in a British-born Shakespearian actor named St. Clair Bayfield, who was seven years her junior.
 They were married in a non-recognized ceremony on August 16th of 1909.
-The two attended nearly all social engagements together, but never lived under the same roof for a single day.
+The two attended nearly all social engagements together but never lived under the same roof for a single day.
 Over time, their relationship fizzled out, but Bayfield functioned as her sole business manager until the day of Florence’s death.

 All the while, Florence never gave up on her dream of a career in music.
 The only problem was that she had injured her arm shortly after leaving her husband and becoming a great pianist was out of the question.
-Instead she turned to a life of singing and was able to hire some of the best voice coaches available.
+Instead, she turned to a life of singing and was able to hire some of the best voice coaches available.

 In 1912, Florence made her first public appearance as a singer.
 Now before I go any further, no one knows for sure if Florence could sing well when younger or not.
 She may have been able to sing as well as the best in the business.
 But, there are no recordings of her from this time period.
-Everything known about how bad her singing voice was recorded during her later years.
+Everything that is known about how bad her singing voice was recorded during her later years.
 And, again, I am going to make you wait a bit more before I let you hear her sing.